Link: Apply now for the IHG® Rewards Premier Credit Card

 The IHG® Rewards Premier Credit Card (review) is phenomenal — it’s worth getting for the very good welcome bonus, and it’s worth keeping for the long-term perks.
-Not only did the IHG Premier Card recently undergo a refresh, but IHG’s overall loyalty program also underwent a refresh, and the changes are almost entirely good news.
+Not only did the IHG Premier Card undergo a refresh in 2022, but IHG’s overall loyalty program also underwent a refresh, and the changes are almost entirely good news.

 Excellent welcome bonus

-The IHG Premier Card has a welcome bonus of 140,000 IHG points plus a free night certificate (valid at a property costing up to 40,000 points) after spending $3,000 within the first three months, which is the described as the biggest points offer ever on the card.
+The IHG Premier Card has an incredible welcome bonus of 175,000 IHG points after spending $3,000 within the first three months, which is the described as the biggest points offer ever on the card.
 This is an excellent bonus, and on top of that, the card has a reasonable spending requirement that most people should be able to achieve.

 Anniversary free night certificate